-GMAT Focus replaced the legacy GMAT in late 2023.
+GMAT® Focus Edition replaced the legacy GMAT in late 2023.
 The shorter format, the dropped AWA, the renamed Data Insights section — most candidates have absorbed the basics by now.
-What they haven’t absorbed is that GMAC continues to retune the test on a quarterly cadence.
-The shape of the exam in early 2026 is not the shape it had in mid-2024, and the gap is starting to matter.
+What is easy to miss is that the test does not sit still: GMAC refreshes official practice material and percentile tables over time, and our reading of the publicly available material is that the shape of the exam in early 2026 is not quite the shape it had in mid-2024.
+This brief is our read of where it has drifted and how we prepare for it.

-Four observable changes stand out in the Focus 2026 specification.
-None of them are dramatic on their own.
-Taken together, they reshape what a high-band score actually rewards.
+Four patterns stand out in our reading of the current official material.
+None of them are dramatic on their own, and none are announced changes — they are our interpretation of public percentile tables and retired practice mocks.
+Taken together, our view is that they reshape what a high-band score rewards.

-GMAC has gradually shifted the contribution of Data Insights toward the composite Total Score.
-In the early Focus rollout, candidates and consultants treated DI as the “new section” — important, but mentally bucketed alongside the dropped IR.
-That framing is no longer accurate.
-DI now carries genuine weight in the Total, and the published percentile distributions for DI have tightened meaningfully at the top end.
-A 90th-percentile DI score in 2024 is closer to an 84th-percentile DI score against the current curve.
+In the early Focus rollout, candidates and consultants often treated DI as the “new section” — important, but mentally bucketed alongside the dropped IR.
+Our read of the current material is that this framing undersells it: DI carries real weight in the Total, and the published percentile distributions for DI look tighter at the top end than they did at rollout.
+On our reading of the public tables, a DI scaled score that sat near the 90th percentile in 2024 sits a few points lower against the current curve.

 Translation: the section that most candidates still underprepare is the section where marginal improvement now buys the most.